 In most cases, this type of fracture takes an extreme force to do the damage.
 But for every rule, an exception exists.
 But the elderly, or cancer patients have become brittle.
 Lower impacts on weak people like them can be tragic.
 The same goes for women with osteoporosis.
 A small stumble quickly means permanent harm.

 When a fracture of the spine bones takes place, wide-ranging symptoms present themselves.
 And this affects suffering people in many ways.
 The severity of the break determines the pressure placed on the spinal cord.
-So some breaks are mildly painful.
-But others feel worse.
-Still, others lead to termination of life.
+Some broken bone injuries will be mildly painful, while others feel worse or even having their lives terminated.

 The symptoms include:

-- Numbness: numbness might exist in the back or legs.
-Lack of feeling presents itself in severe cases.
+- Numbness: numbness might exist in the back or legs, lacking feeling being symptomatic with severe cases.

-- Weakness: if nerve damage exists, weakness or tingling sometimes occurs in the back of the legs.
+- Weakness: if nerve damage exists, weakness or tingling in the back of your legs will occur often.

-- Pain: a possible symptom of a fracture.
-Also, it usually happens in the lower back.
-Furthermore, it will be felt in the upper back, neck, hips, and abdomen in some instances.
+- Pain remains a possible symptom of a fracture, usually happening in your lower back but sometimes in your upper back, neck, hips, and abdomen.